 How to get sharp and better-looking photos of jewelry with the focus stacking technique?

-- 2. Prepare your jewelry for focus stacking
+2. Prepare your ring for focus stacking jewelry photography

 Click on Snap.
 A window will open on your screen.
 Select the increment (distance) of the different shots on your ring.
 Distance is also called focus shift.